How to Live Stream Video with Multiple Sources in 6 Steps [2022 Update]

 6. Post-Event Streaming

-For additional details, you can check out our tutorial on how to use several video sources with OBS Studio.
+For additional details, you can check out our tutorial on how to use several video sources with the OBS Studio multi-source setup.

 Picture-in-Picture and Multiple Simultaneous Views

 Another type of multi-source live streaming is picture-in-picture.
-This is when there are multiple video feeds on one screen.
-This is when you have multiple video This is great for sports and many other scenarios.
+This is when you have multiple video feeds on one screen.
+A stream with video overlays is ideal for sports and many other scenarios.
 Similarly, streaming a multi-source collage is a viable approach.
-This one may have more limited uses, but can be fantastic for showing multiple simultaneous views of the same event.
+It may have more limited uses but can be excellent for showing multiple simultaneous views of the same event.

 Conclusion

 Choosing to stream live video from multiple sources is a great way to make your broadcast more professional.
-With the right equipment and knowledge, it’s relatively easy as well.
+With the right equipment and careful planning, you can create a live stream with multiple sources and deliver dynamic content to your audience.

-Do you have an interest in multi-camera live streaming?
+Are you interested in multi-camera live streaming?
 What’s holding you back?
 Or, if you’ve already started, what lessons have you learned?
 What works well with your live streaming platform, and what challenges have you encountered?

-Let us know in the comments and we’ll get back to you.
 Here at Dacast, we’re proud to offer a range of high-end features, including monetization options and China video hosting, at very competitive prices.
-Finally, you can read more about our pricing plans and how to customize the right plan to your needs.
+Also, you can read more about our pricing plans and how to customize the right plan to your needs.

-To try the Dacast video platform free of cost with our 14-day free trial (no credit card required), just click the button below!
+Ready to produce a live stream with multiple sources?
+Try the Dacast video platform free of cost with our 14-day free trial (no credit card required) and explore how streaming with multiple video feeds and simulcasting can expand your reach.
+Just click the button below!

 Looking for regular tips for live streaming, exclusive offers, and other community support?
 Feel free to join our LinkedIn group.